All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Are peptides safe for long-term use in knee recovery?

 Current research suggests that therapeutic peptides have favorable safety profiles for short to medium-term use (3-6 months).
 Most protocols involve treatment cycles with rest periods to prevent tolerance and maintain effectiveness.
-Long-term safety data remains limited, making physician supervision essential for extended treatment protocols.
+Long-term safety data remains limited, making physician supervision important for extended treatment protocols.
 Regular monitoring helps identify any potential adverse effects early.

 Can peptides replace surgery for ACL injuries?